openedx-unsupported/devstack/README.rst

 You may be able to detach from the container with the ``Ctrl-P, Ctrl-Q`` key sequence.
-If that doesn't work, you will have either close your terminal window or bring the service down with:
+If that doesn't work, you will have either close your terminal window or stop the service with:

 .. code:: sh

-    make dev.down.<service>
+    make dev.stop.<service>

 You can bring that same service back up with: